 We also offer individualized Interactive Metronome(IM) program to improve focus and coordinated performance for children with CAPD, Attention deficit disorders, Autism, Asperger’s syndrome, and balance disorders.
 For additional information of this program please visit the Interactive Metronome website at http://www.interactivemetronome.com/IMPublic/products.aspx

 Before Your First Appointment

-  Please submit completed patient intake form, auditory screening checklist form 1 and auditory screening checklist form 2 to determine whether your child is at risk for auditory processing problems and also determine possible areas of concerns.
-You will be required to provide detailed medical history, preschool and school performance, background information, and any prior test results before your child’s first appointment is made.
+Please submit completed patient intake form, auditory screening checklist form 1, and auditory screening checklist form 2 to determine whether your child is at risk for auditory processing problems and also determine possible areas of concern.
+You will be required to provide detailed medical history, preschool, and school performance, background information, and any prior test results before your child’s first appointment is made.

 What to Expect During the Appointment?